bentoml/BentoML/docs/source/frameworks/tensorflow.rst

 | that lets researchers push the state-of-the-art in ML and developers easily build and
 | deploy ML powered applications. - `Source <https://www.tensorflow.org/>`_

-Users can now use Tensorflow (v1 and v2 supported) with BentoML with the following three API: :code:`load`, :code:`save`, and :code:`load_runner` as follows:
+Users can now use Tensorflow (v1 and v2 supported) with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. tabs::